purvilmehta06/CSCI-576-Multimedia-Systems-Design/Assignment 2/README.md

-# Resampling with Original Image Overlay and Aliasing
+# Object Detection Using Colors

 ## Dataset